10 Things You Probably Shouldn’t Order from Hotel Room Service

 Our experts had mixed reviews on room-service burgers.
 On the one hand, they say the classic food is a hard-to-ruin standby that people should feel comfortable ordering.
 Others, however, say the time it takes the burger to travel from the kitchen to your room could result in it becoming overcooked—and that’s before you take into account the wilted lettuce and the soggy fries.
 Instead, order the chicken or turkey club with a fruit salad or side salad in place of the fries.
 Before even booking your hotel though, know the 15 things you should never do in a hotel room.

 A pasta craving is hard to ignore—especially if you’re longing for the comforts of home.
 Still, it might not be the best option.
 “By the time it gets from the kitchen to the room it’s either sticky or cold or the sauce has totally fallen apart.
 Good pasta is meant to be enjoyed immediately and if you order from room service you’re going to be paying a lot for a really subpar product,” Bradford Phillips, executive chef at Troquet River North in the Hotel Felix in Chicago, told BravoTV.
+Here’s why chefs never order these 7 foods in restaurants.

 Now that you’ve had your dinner (a club sandwich or a soup and salad, we hope), it’s time for dessert.
 Unfortunately, if you have high hopes for that room-service cheesecake, you’ll probably be disappointed.
 Unless your hotel has a bakery or pastry chef on the property, it’s likely you’ll be served something that’s either been sitting out for a while, or is dry, stale and overly sweet.
-Now, learn the 21 secrets hotels don’t want you to know.
+Next, learn the 21 secrets hotels don’t want you to know.